catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/introduction.md

 - enabling secure data sharing while respecting IP and governance
 - fulfill high data sovereignty standards
 - facilitating flexible customization for diverse use cases
+- reduce effort for additional use cases and participants

 ## USE CASE EXAMPLES